elizabethgarza/Spanish-Diacriticizer/README.md

 ### Description and distribution of token types in the data set.

+- Bolded below you will see a description of each of the token types found in the data:

 **Mellizas** refer to fraternal token twins like  {*el*, *él*}.
 While most of these words are homographs (words that have different pronunciations for the same spelling like *live*), this term is useful for this project because a few mellizas are homophones (words that have the same pronunciation, but different meanings) like {*si*, *sí*}, {*cómo*, *como*} and {*sólo*, *solo*}.
 In sum, the elements within melliza sets can be formally defined as--

 {x | x is a word that if undiacriticized would look identical to all other x’s}